openstack/releases/PROCESS.rst

 4. Start weekly countdown emails, sent on Thursday with information needed about the following week (deadlines, instructions, etc.).

+5. The week before Milestone-1, include a reminder about completing the responses to community-wide goals in the countdown email.

 Milestone-1
 ===========